nicholasodonnell/plexflix-companion/README.md

 ## Usage

-To bring up Plexflix companions:
+To bring up this collection:

 ```
 make up
 ```

-To bring down Plexflix companions:
+To bring down this collection:

 ```
 make down